 The story so far...

 GEMS New Millennium School (NMS) opened in 2013, together with two further new GEMS schools on a large site close to the Al Khail Road and two large housing developments.
-The location, at least in terms of access and parking, has been a challenge from the outset, and apparently remains one still, based on the latest KHDA inspection report.
-This aside, however, NMS has much to recommend it.
+The school will therefore celebrate its 10th anniversary in the 2023-24 academic year.

-GEMS New Millennium School follows the Indian Central Board of Secondary Education (CBSE) curriculum with a specific additional feature of an extended Day Boarding facility (known as PACT - Program for Appreciation and Cultivation of Talent) which enables students from Grade 1 to stay in school until 3.30pm - further details can be found here.
+GEMS New Millennium School follows the Indian Central Board of Secondary Education (CBSE) curriculum with a specific additional feature of an extended Day Boarding facility (known as PACT - Program for Appreciation and Cultivation of Talent) which enables students from Grade 1 to stay in school until 3.30pm.

 The school states that its Vision is: 'To embed the habit of exploration in the minds of Generation Next; to open greater vistas: Semper sursum-forever higher.'
 Its Mission is: 'To be the cradle for the best practices of education; trans-creating them into the school of tomorrow.'